VoliJS/NestedTypes/README.md

 NestedTypes 2.0 is BackboneJS compatibility layer for the [Type-R](https://volicon.github.io/Type-R/Getting_Started.html) data framework.
 Type-R is Model/Collection core written from the scratch with the TypeScript and has no side dependencies.

 NestedTypes adds support for REST (standard BackboneJS API), Underscore methods, and Backbone 1.1 classes.
 In the next versions Type-R will support configurable I/O adapters (https://github.com/Volicon/Type-R/issues/12) making it trivial to attach the custom I/O transport.
 Backbone-compatible REST functionality will be available via plugin.

+> All NestedTypes users are encouraged to convert to the [Type-R](https://volicon.github.io/Type-R/Getting_Started.html) v2.0
+> and React-MVx v2.0.
+NestedTypes & NestedReact will be maintained as the BackboneJS compatibility layer only as long as Verizon/Volicon systems have legacy Backbone code.
+If you don't need it - move to the Type-R.

 > If you're upgrading from the version 1.3, *[there are compatibility issues](/docs/compatibility.md)*.
 > Mostly due to the fact that the Type-R and NestedTypes 2.0 is built around the concept of [aggregation trees](https://volicon.github.io/Type-R/API_by_feature/Aggregation_tree.html).